Frolic-chat/frolic-chat.github.io/wiki/development/development.md

 node pack.js
 ```

+#### Build Failure Troubleshooting
+Unusual behavior while building can be caused by artifacts from past build failures.
+Removing or renaming these directories is a good first-step to troubleshooting:
+* `frolic/electron/app` - This folder will be recreated by `yarn build:dist`
+* `frolic/electon/dist` - **Ensure** you've recovered any compiled builds you want to keep.
+This folder will be recreated by `node pack.js`

 ## Dependencies
 Note: Adding *and upgrading* dependencies should only be done with prior consideration and subsequent testing.